academic-resources/odin/principles_of_good_programming.md

 ---

 ### ** Your Assignment:** ** 1.
 Christopher Diggins has compiled a healthy list of principles in [this blog post](http://www.artima.com/weblogs/viewpost.jsp?thread=331531), check them out.
 Some will be more specific than you're really ready for, but you'll likely encounter them all at some point early in your career.
 Focus on the ones highlighted in the "Points to Ponder" above.
-They're things that a live teacher will tell you again and again while walking around the classroom.**
+They're things that a live teacher will tell you again and again while walking around the classroom :**

 ---